 Vacation Rentals, Enforcement Top List of Concerns

 Mayor Charmaine Tavares fulfilled one of her campaign promises last week, making Molokai one of the first places she visited during her inaugural term of office.
 Topping the list of discussion was the long standing issue illegal vacation rentals which the Mayor has vowed to assess.
+If you want to invest and have a company for rental property, be sure to have it legally.

 The informal meeting was co-hosted by County Councilmember Danny Mateo and held in Kaunakakai School Cafeteria on Tuesday evening, August 28.
 It marked the first time in Hawaii that a district member and a county member have ever held a joint public meeting together.